 The 695 wooden piles beneath the jetty create one of Australia’s greatest artificial reefs, hosting over 300 marine species including cuttlefish, octopus, sea-stars, rays, crustaceans and fish.
 However, regular maintenance is needed to stop the progression of wood borer worm and prevent structural damage to the jetty.

 The restoration work will apply a grease layer to each pile before wrapping them in PVC and mesh.
 The treated piles are then rehabilitated with damaged invertebrates including sponges and sea corals secured to the mesh.

 The development of new underwater structures near the seaward end of the jetty will provide enhanced habitats for the marine creatures which inhabit the jetty.
 Marine invertebrates create local habitat complexity and provide a food source for fish species.
 The structures will be strategically placed, with some in view of the proposed Australian Underwater Discovery Centre and others visible to snorkelers and divers.

-“This recognition by Minderoo is a wonderful endorsement of the work undertaken by Busselton Jetty in the marine environmental space, especially as Minderoo is such a well-known and respected organisation,” Sheehan said.
+“This recognition by Minderoo Foundation is a wonderful endorsement of the work undertaken by Busselton Jetty in the marine environmental space, especially as Minderoo Foundation is such a well-known and respected organisation,” Sheehan said.